vladdou/ms4-of-stories-shop/TESTING.md

 *18. As a shopper I want to be able to easily enter payment information so that I can checkout quick and easy.*

-- The checkout page contains a payment form making it easy for the user to add their information
+- The checkout page contains a payment form making it easy for the user to add their information and to save it to their profile for even easier checkouts in the future

 ![user_story_18](static/README/user_stories/user-stories-18.png)